Kamiel-Fokkink/Recommender_Systems_Kamiel_Baran_Sergio_Tomas/README.md

-# May I Recommed?- Sergio, Thomas, Kamiel, Baran
+# May I Recommend?- Sergio, Thomas, Kamiel, Baran
 Project for Machine Learning.
 We train a recommender system based on Amazon reviews of products.
 Our data is store in a pandas DataFrame, and split into a train and test set.
 We use a k-NN algorithm to create item recommendations, with both User-to-User and Item-to-Item algorithms.
 We have evaluation methods for each, used for optimization, and selection of best parameters, such as k and n.